Dentanoid/Clinic-Service/README.md

 ### Extending the code

 Adding new features would imply that the developer strictly follows the laid out folder structure to keep things organized.

-### Tree of extensions
+As such, in cases where one aims to extend the codebase, you can refer to example extensions below.

-* Black nodes --> Already existing folders
+* *Black nodes* --> Already existing folders
-* Red nodes --> Example extensions of folders
+* *Red nodes* --> Example extensions of folders
-* Documents --> Example extensions of scripts
+* *Documents* --> Example extensions of scripts

 ![Extension tree](https://i.ibb.co/mJ0gBLQ/Extension-Tree.png)